Take Heart: A Conversation in Poetry: On Getting Up

 Some days it’s all you can do to get up in the morning.
 Some days you get up in the morning – it’s all you do.Some days are all morning, some mornings all day.
 Some days it’s all up, all can do.
 Some days it’s get up, you, it’s morning.Days you can get up, you do.
 Some days all morning.
 Some days all day.
 You do all you can do…All in all, some days get to you.

 Take Heart: A Conversation in Poetry is produced in collaboration with the Maine Writers & Publishers Alliance.
 Poem copyright © 2011 Bob Brooks.
 Reprinted from Unguarded Crossing, Antrim House, 2011, by permission of Bob Brooks.
-Questions about submitting to Take Heart may be directed to Gibson Fay-LeBlanc, Special Consultant to the Maine Poet Laureate, at firstname.lastname@example.org or 207-228-8263.
+Please note that the column is no longer accepting submissions; comments about it may be directed to special consultant to the poet laureate, Gibson Fay-LeBlanc, at email@example.com or 207-228-8263.
 Take Heart: Poems from Maine, an anthology collecting the first two years of this column, is now available from Down East Books.